-- ➤ Per UCC, the student must have an SAT score of 500 in math and 450 in English or will need to take the UCC placement test. - The number of allowed absences at UCC is class-specific.
-The student is responsible for keeping track of their own absences from UCC. - ➤ If the student decides to drop the course or fails the course due to absences or incomplete assignments, the parent or guardian is responsible for reimbursing Cornerstone Day School for the course
+- 16) The number of allowed absences at UCC is class-specific.
+The student is responsible for keeping track of their own absences from UCC. - 17) If the student decides to drop the course or fails the course due to absences or incomplete assignments, the parent or guardian is responsible for reimbursing Cornerstone Day School for the course.